Also known as: Cruciate ligament injury - aftercare and PCL injury - aftercare

 - Get hit very hard on the front of your knee, such as hitting your knee on the dashboard during a car accident

-- Falling hard on a bent knee
+- Fall hard on a bent knee

-- Landing poorly after jumping
+- Land the wrong way after jumping

-- that starts right after the injury
+- Knee swelling that starts right after the injury

 - Knee stiffness due to swelling